 Marriott is another company that uses an endorsed brand architecture.
 Many people across the globe trust Marriott hotels.
 In contrast, not as many people talk about Residence Inn.
 So it might surprise you that Marriott owns them along with many other hotel brands.
 To support these lesser-known chains, Marriott allows them to use their name and logo.
 The endorsement helps people to trust these hotels more.

-Examples: Procter & Gamble Company, The Walt Disney Company
+Examples: Procter & Gamble Company, Disney

 With individual or pluralistic brand architecture, the companies under the parent all have a distinct and familiar brand.
 In many cases, it’s not widely publicized that the leading company owns the others.
 This setup allows a parent company to invest in many different brands.